 Buyers must also pre-finance where requested.
 Having access to capital means that producers can overcome one of the biggest hurdles in the way of sustainable development – access to funding.
 Access to capital will not only aid the producer themselves but can also have a huge knock-on effect in the surrounding community.

 Fairtrade standards do not require fully organic production.
-However, those who are fully organic are incentivised by higher Fairtrade minimum prices for products that are organically grown.
+However, those who are fully organic are incentivized by higher Fairtrade minimum prices for products that are organically grown.

 In addition to these common standards, there are also a number of different requirements that producers must meet to reach Fairtrade standards.
 And for the application of the Fairtrade certification.